 Instructions

 - Put the cubed potatoes and whole garlic cloves in a medium pot and cover with cold water by at least an inch.
 Add 1 tablespoon of salt, and bring to a boil.
-Boil until tender, about 15-20 mins.
-Once cooked, drain in a colander
+Boil at medium-high heat until tender, about 15-20 mins (see notes).2 lbs potatoes of choice, 2 whole cloves of garlic

-- While potatoes are cooking, heat the avocado oil in a medium saucepan.
+- While the potatoes are cooking, heat the olive oil in a medium saucepan.
 Once hot, add in the leeks and cabbage and cook until wilted, and most of the liquid has been absorbed, about 4 mins.
-Remove from heat
+Remove from heat and set aside.1 tablespoon olive oil, 1 large leek, ½ head cabbage

 Sandra says